-Melissa Bishop had a summer to remember in 2015.
-After winning 800m gold at the Pan American Games in Toronto, she went to the IAAF World Championships where she broke the 14-year-old national record in the distance, becoming the first Canadian to go below one minute 58 seconds with her time of 1:57.52.
+Melissa Bishop-Nriagu had a summer to remember in 2015.
+After winning 800m gold at the Pan American Games in Toronto, she went to the World Athletics Championships where she broke the 14-year-old national record in the distance, becoming the first Canadian to go below one minute 58 seconds with her time of 1:57.52.
 After that spectacular semifinal, she went on to win the silver medal in the final.
-It was quite a comeback for the runner who had missed the indoor season with a torn abdominal muscle and then suffered an ankle injury in May that had sidelined her for almost a month.
-Bishop made her Olympic debut at London 2012, the same year she first broke the two minute mark in the 800m at the Prefontaine Classic.
-She won back-to-back national titles in 2013 and 2014 after finishing second at the 2012 Canadian Championships.
-She made her IAAF World Championship debut in 2013 before gaining more multi-sport competition experience at the 2014 Commonwealth Games in Glasgow.
-While representing the University of Windsor Lancers, Bishop won multiple gold medals in the 600m and 1000m at the CIS Championships.
+It was quite a comeback for the runner who had missed the indoor season with a sports hernia that kept her out of training for seven weeks and then suffered an ankle injury in May that sidelined her for almost a month.
+It was the first time in her career she’d had to deal with a major injury, let alone two.

 In her second Olympic Games at Rio 2016, Bishop-Nriagu lowered her own national record to 1:57.02 but finished a heartbreaking fourth in the 800m, matching Canada’s best ever Olympic result in the event.
 In 2017 she won her second straight national title in the 800m and her fourth overall before lowering the national record to 1:57.01 at the Diamond League meet in Monaco.
 At the World Athletics Championships, she ran under 1:58 to finish fifth.